 The Economic Empowerment Coordinator helps consumers learn about their options with regards to disability and their finances – whether they are considering getting on or off benefits, going back to work, or going back to school.
 Via benefits workshops, monthly Economic Empowerment events, and one-to-one consultation, Bridgett provides consumers with information so that they will be equipped to make informed decisions about their own lives, with regards to finances.
 Bridgett also also helps people procure funds for back rent and security deposits via the Season of Sharing fund.
 Bridgett is a long-time mental health advocate, and has led workshops to train people in law enforcement in working with members of the public who have psych disabilities.

-Fiona Hinze, Systems Change Coordinator/Community Organizer
+Fiona Hinze, Systems Change Director

-As the Systems Change Coordinator, Fiona Hinze dedicates her time to the development of strategies around ILRCSF’s systems change and advocacy efforts by tracking key state and local advocacy issues and by attending community committee and task force meetings.
+As the Systems Change Director, Fiona Hinze dedicates her time to the development of strategies around ILRCSF’s systems change and advocacy efforts by tracking key state and local advocacy issues and by attending community committee and task force meetings.
 She works to ensure consumers are aware of advocacy opportunities in the community, such as calls to action on various issues.
 She serves on the State Independent Living Council and is a member of the Disability Organizing Network.

-Lana Nieves, Director of Programs and Development
+Lana Nieves, Executive Director

 Maria De Lourdes Richardson, Latino Community Services Coordinator